The Bletchley Circle Review asks the question – Did the writers get it right? Was the show factually correct?

 The styling of the working environment of the characters was also massively successfully.
 It created a picture that appealed to how I would like the inside of a Hut to appear during World War 2.

-It was so successful at creating that picture in my head that I was instantly reminded of this photograph.
+It was so successful at creating that picture in my head that I thought of this photograph.

-The Bletchley Park Trust also recognise that creating a snapshot of the past is a key element to the museum experience and that the visual experience has a lasting effect on the visitor.
-That’s why part of the forthcoming restoration of Hut 3 and Hut 6 will focus on ‘authenticity’.
+The Bletchley Park Trust recognise that creating a snapshot of the past is an essential element to the museum experience and that the visual experience has a lasting effect on the visitor.
+That’s why part of the restoration of Hut 3 and Hut 6 will focus on ‘authenticity’.

 At the annual Veteran’s Reunion on Sunday 2 September 2012 the new CEO Iain Standen reported that each hut will be sympathetically restored to its original design, from fixtures and fittings down to the oppressive blast walls that kept out the light and made the Huts a dark and unpleasant environment to work.
-So if you enjoyed seeing Bletchley Park in The Bletchley Cirlce, you will enjoy visiting Bletchley Park as it is restored to former glory.
+If you enjoy seeing Bletchley Park in The Bletchley Circle, you will enjoy visiting Bletchley Park.

 You may also have noticed that in the Bletchley Circle codebreaking scene that there are only women.
-It is true that civilian and Service women made up most of the work force.
-At its peak in January 1945 there were 6769 women working at Bletchley Park and its outstations compared to the 2225 men.
-There were only a handful of real women ‘codebreakers’, so much of the codebreaking work was carried out by men.
-This meant that there would not have been four women codebreakers working so closely together.
+It is true that civilian and servicewomen made up most of the workforce.
+By January 1945, 6,769 women were working at Bletchley Park and its outstations compared to 2,225 men.
+There were only a handful of real women ‘codebreakers’, much of the codebreaking work was carried out by men and four women codebreakers are not likely to have been working so closely together.

 However, the term codebreaker is often used as a general term to cover the operation from interception through to passing the information to commanders, and of course, this process was dominated by women.
 I will have more to say about Women Codebreakers in a later post.